al1sant0s/tstodlc/README.md

 and automatically update the required index files so the game will download them once you log into your server.

+**Highlighted main features:**

+* install multiple dlcs at once;
+* update dlc attributes and parameters at anytime;
+* update only files that have been changed to avoid repeated long installation times;
+* auto update server index files to include or remove packages;

 ## Installation

 First, make sure you have [**python**](https://www.python.org/downloads/)